Healing Drug and Alcohol Addiction Using Yoga

 Thank you so much for all you’ve done for me.
 I’m committed to making yoga an essential part of my recovery journey.
 Knowing I had yoga during the day gave me much excitement.
 I’ll never forget the gift of inner peace you gave me.”

 “I want everyone to keep an open mind.
 This is the time to explore the mind-body connection.
 We want to burn off anxious energy, lift ourselves out of a depressed state, and find a balance that levels the playing field to empower recovery through yoga.”

-While yoga is done in a group setting, Hershey also offers individual sessions.
+While yoga is done in a group setting, individual sessions may be offered, too.
 The patient decides what happens during this time, such as focusing on specific poses or learning more about breathing techniques.